-Ideal cycling cadence: why amateurs shouldn't try to pedal like Chris Froome - Cycling Weekly
+Ideal cycling cadence: new evidence why amateurs shouldn't pedal like Chris Froome - Cycling Weekly

 “We conclude that pedalling rate is an important determinant of human VO2 during cycling exercise and it should be considered when predicting oxygen consumption,” says Dr Formenti.

 In some ways it’s yet another case of science explaining what cyclists have learned from experience.

-“Cyclists and coaches are well aware of the importance of pedalling rate in cycling,” says Professor Louis Passfield of the University of Kent, who was British Cycling’s lead scientist in preparation for the Barcelona, Atlanta and Beijing Olympics.
+“Cyclists and coaches are well aware of the importance of pedalling rate in cycling,” says Professor Louis Passfield of the University of Kent who was British Cycling’s lead scientist in preparation for the Barcelona, Atlanta and Beijing Olympics.

 “Both riders and coaches and cyclists spend some time manipulating their cadence in order to maximise their training effects,” says Professor Passfield.

 “As scientists we are struggling to explain the underlying mechanisms for how it makes a difference.
-It’s all the more challenging as pedalling a bike seems a relatively straightforward task when taken at face value,” Passfield added.
+It’s all the more challenging as pedalling a bike seems a relatively straightforward task when taken at face value,” says Professor Passfield.

 A significant mystery still remains to be solved by science, he says.
 “Cyclists do not, in practice, choose to pedal at the cadences that scientists find to be the most economical in terms of oxygen cost.
 Instead they choose to pedal notably faster than this,” says Professor Passfield.

 So more studies are needed to find out why cyclists prefer slightly higher cadence than current scientific knowledge says is the most energy efficient.

 One thing is for sure, though – no pro is going to waste any energy by pedalling quickly in a low gear.

-Pedalling rate is an important determinant of human oxygen uptake during exercise on the cycle ergometer, by Federico Formenti, Alberto E. Minetti, Fabio Borrani, was published on September 14 2015 in Physiological Reports: Volume 3, Issue 7, e12500, pp.1-10.